What You Should Know About Field Testing?

 Apart from that, there are some advantages and disadvantages of field testing.

-- Tester is able to test in the real world environment.
+- Tester is able to test in a real-world environment.

-- Tester uses real tools/devices and employs best techniques during testing.
+- Tester uses real tools/devices and employs the best techniques during testing.

 - Tester is able to experience and report the bugs before delivering the product to the customer.